Millions of Dollars

 A car accident involving motor vehicles can lead to injuries like broken bones, spinal cord injuries, catastrophic injuries, and death.
 Although we typically think of drivers and passengers, pedestrians also share the roadways and can be involved in traffic accidents.

 When a pedestrian is hit by a car, many assume that the driver was the one at fault but this isn’t always the case.
-If you are the injured party, working with an insurance company to get the damages you are entitled to can be difficult, especially if that individual has liability insurance and not full coverage.
+If you are the injured party, getting the damages you are entitled to can be difficult.
+In these situations, the other party’s type of insurance also plays an important factor.
+For example, if the other party is an uninsured motorist, or only has partial liability insurance coverage.
+And even if the driver is insured, their insurance company will still try to shift blame to you.
+Or, at the very least, work to minimize your claim.

 There is a two-year deadline statute of limitations on personal injury cases in Georgia.
-If you don’t file your claim within two years, then it could be denied, so don’t delay reaching out to our law firm.
-Contact an experienced Atlanta injury lawyer even if you believe the deadline has passed, because exemptions may apply.
+If you don’t file a pedestrian injury claim within two years, then it could be denied, so don’t delay reaching out to our law firm.
+Contact an experienced Atlanta injury attorney even if you believe the deadline has passed, because exemptions may apply.
+Reach out for a free case review at 404-835-4935.
+You don’t pay a single penny until we win.